 Heart block, which can make a pacemaker necessary

 Often a child will need follow-up surgeries or catheterization procedures later on.

 Typically, this is the case no matter what kind of repair the healthcare provider

 How can I help my child get ready for surgery for pulmonary atresia with VSD?

-for not eating or drinking before the surgery.
+is given for not eating or drinking before the surgery.

 You may need some extra tests before the surgery.
 These might include: